Surviving Spouse Inheritance Rights and Homestead

 Does a surviving spouse have rights when it comes to inheritances?
-Can my wife or husband disinherit me and leave me nothing?
-If I am a surviving spouse, should I hire a West Palm Beach probate lawyer?
+Yes !
+Those inheritance rights can be worth billions of dollars in Florida !
+No exaggeration.
+A wife or a husband can, at first, be dis-inherited.
+But, if you did not sign a prenup you can claim your inheritance.
+Sometimes, the window of time is very short.
+We have previously provided solid Florida law commentary on inheritances and personal financial data.
+After all, you need to know where your inheritance is coming from.
+We also blogged about a surviving spouse’s rights.
 What happens if my husband doesn’t include me in his Florida will or trust?
-Are there certain Florida Statutes I should be familiar with as a surviving spouse?
 What happens to my wife’s homestead property now that she has passed away?
 Can my husband’s adult children take away the house that I live in just because it was only in my husband’s name?

 Florida Surviving Spouse Rights